-- 1. A description of the relevant facts and the nature of the controversy affecting the tax treatment of the item, or a concise description of the legal issues presented by these facts; and - 2.
-A statement explaining why you believe this regulation to be invalid.
+- 1. A description of the relevant facts and the nature of the controversy affecting the tax treatment of the item, or - 2.
+A concise description of the legal issues presented by these facts.

 Use page 2 if you need the additional space for an explanation.
 Be sure to indicate the corresponding part and line number from page 1.
 You may use a continuation sheet(s) if you need more space.